Theoretical investigations on Kerr and Faraday rotations in topological multi-Weyl Semimetals: Kerr and Faraday Rotations from thin film of mWSMs

-Since having calculated both the diagonal and off-diagonal conductivity tensors, we find a nonzero $ac$ Hall conductivity; in this section, we will now investigate the Kerr rotation of the ultrathin film of a type-I multi-Weyl semimetal with the thickness ($d$) satisfying $a<<d<<\lambda$ where $a$ is the atomic separation and $\lambda$ is the wavelength of light.
-We now first consider the case when the linearly polarized light incident on the mWSM surface and propagates along the separation between the Weyl nodes, i.e., along the $z$-direction as mentioned in Eq.~\ref{eq_multi1}, so that the polarization vector of the light lies on the $xy$ plane.
-Considering the interface of air and mWSM thin film at the $z=0$ plane, the components of the initial, reflected, and transmitted electric field can be written as
+Since having calculated both the diagonal and off-diagonal conductivity tensors, we find a nonzero $ac$ Hall conductivity.
+Here, we investigate the Kerr and Faraday rotations of an ultrathin film of a type-I mWSM with a thickness ($d$) satisfying $a<< d<< \lambda$, where $\lambda$ is the wavelength of light.
+We now consider the case where the linearly polarized light incident on the mWSM surface and propagates along the separation between the Weyl nodes, i.e., along the $z$-direction as mentioned in Eq.~(\ref{eq_multi1}), so that the polarization vector of the light lies on the $xy$ plane.
+Considering the interface of air and mWSM thin film at the $z=0$ plane, the components of the incident ($\mathbf{E_I}$), reflected ($\mathbf{E_R}$) and transmitted ($\mathbf{E_T}$) electric fields can be written as

-where $\mathbf{E_I}, \mathbf{E_R}$ and $\mathbf{E_T}$ are the incident, reflected and transmitted electric field respectively.
-Here, $\theta_I$, $\theta_R$, and $\theta_T$ are the angles, and $\omega_i$, $\omega_r$, and $\omega_t$ are the wave vectors of the incident, reflected, and transmitted electric field, respectively.
-The superscripts $s$ and $p$ indicate the s-polarization and p-polarization of the light, respectively.
-The corresponding magnetic field in these three regions can be obtained $\mathbf{B}=(\mathbf{\hat{k}} \times \mathbf{E}){n_{ri}}/{c}$ where $n_{ri}$ is the refractive index of the medium.
-Considering that the medium on either side of the mWSM thin film is air, the electric and magnetic fields must satisfy the following boundary conditions at the interface:
+where $\theta_I$, $\theta_R$, and $\theta_T$ are the angles, and $q_i$, $q_r$, and $q_t$ are the wave vectors of the incident, reflected, and transmitted electric fields, respectively.
+The superscripts $s$ and $p$ denote the s-polarization and p-polarization of the light, respectively.
+The corresponding magnetic fields can be obtained as $\mathbf{B}=({n_{\rm ri}}/{c})(\mathbf{\hat{k}} \times \mathbf{E})$, where $n_{\rm ri}$ is the refractive index of the medium.
+Considering that the medium on either side of the mWSM thin film is air, the electric and magnetic fields at the interface must satisfy the following boundary conditions: